School of Biological Sciences – Your eLearning Handbook

 >Click on the link to the Blackboard course

-If you cannot access your eLearning through either of these methods, you must submit an eLearning enquiry/Technical Support form immediately.
+If you cannot access your Blackboard through either of these methods, you must contact the Student Support office immediately.

-I cannot access my eLearning (no assessments are available to me), how can I access this week’s work?
+I cannot access my assessments, how can I access this week’s work?

 Have you checked the date list in the unit to see which assessments should be available to you at this time?

-If you are still having problems/find an assessment to be closed when it should be available, please contact the eLearning team immediately.
-You should provide the eLearning team with details of the unit(s) you are having the problem with.
+If you are still having problems/find an assessment to be closed when it should be available, please contact the unit coordinator immediately.
+You should provide them with details of the unit(s) you are having the problem with.

-I missed the deadline for my eLearning, what should I do?
+I missed the deadline for my assessments, what should I do?

-If you were ill or absent for a significant period of time (before and including the deadline day) you must take your doctor’s note or other documentation to the Student Support Office and fill in the appropriate forms, then fill in an eLearning enquiry form.
-Without documentation you cannot be considered for a second chance at the assessments you missed.
-(See the first year handbook).
+If you were ill or absent for a significant period of time (before and including the deadline day) you must take your doctor’s note or other documentation to the Student Support Office and fill in the appropriate forms, and talk to the Student Support Office about what action to take.
+Without documentation you cannot be considered for mitigating circumstances (See the first year handbook).